gophergala2016/rex/README.md

-What's **more**, when an application grows to also require dynamic cloud-based applications Go easily extends it reach there and allows you develop along the virtuous path of Go servers connected with Go glue to serving mobile apps written in pure Go.
+What's **more**, when an application grows to also require dynamic cloud-based applications Go easily extends it reach there and allows you develop along the virtuous path of Go servers connected with Go glue to mobile frontend apps written in pure Go.
 Bare metal feels so good.

 Hana Kim's [talk](https://www.youtube.com/watch?v=sQ6-HyPxHKg) from GopherCon